akshaynet27/VSDSquadron-Mini-research-internship/README.md

 ### Overview

-The Mini Weather Station is a simple and cost-effective project that integrates sensors to measure temperature, humidity, and atmospheric pressure.
-The data collected from the sensors is displayed on a 16x2 LCD screen.
-This project is ideal for beginners in electronics and programming, providing hands-on experience with sensor interfacing and data visualization.
+The 4:1 Multiplexer project demonstrates the functionality of a digital multiplexer, which selects one of four input signals and forwards the selected input to a single output line.
+This project utilizes the vsdsquadron RISC-V board, leveraging its GPIO pins for interfacing and control.
+Ideal for beginners in digital electronics and embedded systems, this project provides hands-on experience with digital logic design, signal routing, and the practical application of multiplexers.

 ### Components Required

 - **CH32V003F4U6 Board**
-  - The microcontroller board that will serve as the brain of the weather station.
+  - The microcontroller board will serve as the brain of the Multiplexer.

-- **DHT11 Sensor**
-  - Used for measuring temperature and humidity.

-- **BMP180 Sensor**
+- **Push Buttons**
-  - Used for measuring atmospheric pressure.

-- **16x2 LCD Screen**
-  - Display module for showing the collected data.
-Can be either I2C or parallel interface.
+  - For Select line inputs.

 - **Breadboard**
   - For assembling the circuit without soldering.